Bogdanp/racket-redis/README.md

 # rackdis
 Redis client for Racket.
 The documentation still needs to be written, but for now see the `tests.rkt` file to see example usage.
-Currently the entire set of Redis v1 commands is implemented, along with various bits of v2 and v3.
+Currently the entire set of Redis v1 commands is implemented, along with most of v2 and some of v3.

 Example Usage
 =============